A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data: Semi-structured Data

 LLMs have been adapted to generate schema-compliant JSON through two representative methodological classes.
 These include inference time constraint control, often referred to as guided decoding, and learning based alignment such as reinforcement learning to improve schema adherence \citep{vllmstructured2024,lu2025learninggeneratestructuredoutput,agarwal2025thinkinsidejsonreinforcement}.

 \paragraph{Constrained Decoding for JSON Generation.} In this regime, model parameters remain unchanged and structural compliance is enforced at inference time using decoding time constraints.
 These constraints include token filtering guided by schemas or regular expressions \citep{vllmstructured2024,lmformatenforcer2025,outlinescore2025}.
 As a complementary step, LLMs can also be used to infer and enrich JSON Schemas from existing corpora.
 This can be achieved by generating natural language descriptions for schema elements and identifying potentially noisy properties \citep{mior2024largelanguagemodelsjson}.
 Once a target schema is available, practical frameworks such as vLLM structured outputs and toolkits like Outlines and LM Format Enforcer implement constrained decoding by masking invalid tokens.
 These systems ensure that the final output conforms to the target schema and prevent malformed JSON that may arise under unconstrained prompting.
-Furthermore, JSONSchemaBench provides large scale evidence and analysis of compliance, coverage, and efficiency for these constrained decoding systems across 10,000 real world JSON schemas \citep{vllmstructured2024,outlinescore2025,lmformatenforcer2025,geng2025jsonschemabench}.
+Furthermore, JSONSchemaBench provides large-scale evidence and analysis of compliance, coverage, and efficiency for these constrained decoding systems across 10,000 real world JSON schemas \citep{vllmstructured2024,outlinescore2025,lmformatenforcer2025,geng2025jsonschemabench}.
+Recent work also begins to examine diversity among valid structured outputs.
+For example, automata-based steering improves structural and lexical diversity by encouraging exploration over valid automaton paths while preserving decoding efficiency \citep{luan2025automatabasedsteeringlargelanguage}.
 However, while these approaches excel at enforcing surface form validity, satisfying stricter requirements may still require additional validation, post processing, or learning based alignment.
-Such requirements include fine grained field typing and cross field semantic consistency \citep{lu2025learninggeneratestructuredoutput}.
+Such requirements include fine-grained field typing and cross field semantic consistency \citep{lu2025learninggeneratestructuredoutput}.